edx/cookiecutter-django-app/{{cookiecutter.repo_name}}/README.rst

 Even though they were written with ``edx-platform`` in mind, the guidelines should be followed for Open edX code in general.

-PR description template should be automatically applied if you are sending PR from github interface; otherwise you can find it it at `PULL_REQUEST_TEMPLATE.md <https://github.com/edx/{{ cookiecutter.repo_name }}/blob/master/.github/PULL_REQUEST_TEMPLATE.md>`_
+The pull request description template should be automatically applied if you are creating a pull request from GitHub.
+Otherwise you can find it at `PULL_REQUEST_TEMPLATE.md <https://github.com/edx/{{ cookiecutter.repo_name }}/blob/master/.github/PULL_REQUEST_TEMPLATE.md>`_.

-Issue report template should be automatically applied if you are sending it from github UI as well; otherwise you can find it at `ISSUE_TEMPLATE.md <https://github.com/edx/{{ cookiecutter.repo_name }}/blob/master/.github/ISSUE_TEMPLATE.md>`_
+The issue report template should be automatically applied if you are creating an issue on GitHub as well.
+Otherwise you can find it at `ISSUE_TEMPLATE.md <https://github.com/edx/{{ cookiecutter.repo_name }}/blob/master/.github/ISSUE_TEMPLATE.md>`_.

 Reporting Security Issues
 -------------------------